google/loaner/README.md

 **If you haven't yet deployed Grab and Go to the Chrome Web Store**

-If you plan on implementing Grab and Go, please upload our placeholder app into the Chrome Web Store before March 2020 (if you don't have an existing Chrome Web Store entry yet) to ensure you will not be blocked from deploying Grab and Go.
-You can replace the placeholder app later on with your customized Grab and Go Chrome App when you are ready.

-The placeholder app has been provided in the `chrome_app/placeholder_app/` folder.
-You can zip the contents in this folder and upload them directly to the Chrome Web Store.
-You will need to provide a category (we recommend Productivity), screenshot, small tile, and icon.
-All of these files are available in the `chrome_app/webstore_assets/` folder.
+Enterprise/EDU customers can continue to deploy Chrome Apps to the Chrome Web Store using the guidance we've provided (specifically unlisted/private hosting in the Chrome Web Store) in the documentation for the forseeable future.

 **If you have deployed Grab and Go to the Chrome Web Store**

 You should be in good shape for now!
-Existing enterprise Chrome Apps (Grab and Go included) are not in-scope until June 2022 according to the announcement linked above.
+Existing Enterprise/EDU Chrome Apps (Grab and Go included) are not in-scope until June 2022 according to the announcement linked above.

-**Is there anything else I should do in the meantime?**

-Not yet.
-We are still discussing our migration strategy internally and hope to share information with you all as soon as we have more to share.
-Thanks for your continued adoption and patience on the matter!

 ## Current release: [Alpha (v0.7.1a)](https://github.com/google/loaner/tree/Alpha-(0.7.1))